 \subsection{Implementation of DNN}

-We use the ISTA introduced in Section \ref{sec:algo} as a baseline to the architecture of DNNs for the sparse optimal control design.
-Hence, a model-based method is understood as a method bridging the gap between a general deep learning approach and an iterative algorithm.
-Since an iterative algorithm repeats the same operations multiple times, the neural network implemented based on the iterative algorithm can be interpreted as a DNN, where each layer represents one iteration of the iterative algorithm.
+We utilize the ISTA, introduced in Section \ref{sec:algo}, as a baseline for the architecture of a DNN in sparse optimal control design.
+Thus, a model-based method serves as a bridge between a general DNN and an iterative algorithm.
+Since an iterative algorithm involves repeating the same operations multiple times, the neural network built based on the iterative algorithm can be interpreted as a DNN, with each layer representing one iteration of the algorithm.